newchuyalong/libgdx-learning/Gradle-on-the-Commandline.md

 This will create an IPA in the `ios/build/robovm` folder that you distribute to the Apple App Store.
 You can follow Apple's guide on [app store distribution](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/Introduction/Introduction.html)

 ### Packaging for the Web
-`gradle gwt:dist`
+`gradle html:dist`

-This will compile your your app to Javascript and place the resulting Javascript, HTML and asset files in the `gwt/build/dist/` folder.
+This will compile your your app to Javascript and place the resulting Javascript, HTML and asset files in the `html/build/dist/` folder.
 The contents of this folder have to be served up by a web server, e.g. Apache or Nginx.
 Just treat the contents like you'd treat any other static HTML/Javascript site.
 There is no Java or Java Applets involved!

-If you have Python installed, you can test your distribution by executing the following in the `gwt/build/dist` folder:
+If you have Python installed, you can test your distribution by executing the following in the `html/build/dist` folder:

 `python -m SimpleHTTPServer`